|Account Type||Account Level|

 - On the Applications page, click Add App.

-- One the Find Applications page, search for Sumo Logic.
+- On the Find Applications page, search for Sumo Logic and select the Sumo Logic SAML 2.0 app.

 - Display Name.
 This is the display name that will appear on your OneLogin portal page.
 Edit as desired.